Kath Bonnin: Life

 Bonnin was born in 1911 in the Adelaide suburb of Hindmarsh.
-Her whole family were involved in medicine.
+Her whole family was involved in medicine.
 Her father, James Atkinson Bonnin, practised medicine as, in time, did four of her five surviving brothers – one who became a lawyer.
 She, like her sister Win, and Winifred Turpin, her mother, were nurses.
 She qualified in Adelaide and, as a midwife, in the UK in 1936.
 She took a long holiday out travelling in Europe and in 1938 she became an air-hostess.

 The second world war started in 1939 and in the following year Bonnin volunteered on 4 April 1940.
 She joined the Australian Army Nursing Service as a sister.
 She was in Adelaide until 1941 when she as part of the 2/7th Australian General Hospital went to the middle east on RMS Aquitania.
 Bonnin was stationed in Palestine until she went to Tripoli to assist the 2/11th Field Ambulance.

 The 1942 Battles of El Alamein found her back with the 2/7th Australian General Hospital which was then operating a Casualty Clearing Station in Buseilli in Egypt.
 In 1943, nurses were recognised as an integral part of the Australian army and she was given the rank of Captain.